ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Entity Overview

-The document uses the term "entity" to refer to the target of the attestation token.
-The claims defined in this document are claims about an entity.

-An entity is an implementation in hardware, software or both.
+The document uses the term "entity" to refer to the target of an EAT.
+Many of the claims defined in this document are claims about an entity, which is equivalent to an attesting environment as defined in [RATS.architecture].
+An entity may be the whole device, a subsystem, a subsystem of a subsystem, etc.

-An entity is the same as the attesting environment defined in RATS Architecture.

-An entity may be the whole device or it may be a subsystem, a subsystem of a subsystem and so on.
-EAT allows claims to be organized into submodules, nested EATs and so on.
-See {{submods}}.
+Correspondingly, the EAT format allows claims to be organized using mechanisms like submodules and nested EATs (see {{submods}}).
 The entity to which a claim applies is the submodule in which it appears, or to the top-level entity if it doesn't appear in a submodule.

-An entity also corresponds to a "system component" as defined in the Internet Security Glossary {{RFC4949}}.
+An entity also corresponds to a "system component", as defined in the Internet Security Glossary {{RFC4949}}.
 That glossary also defines "entity" and "system entity" as something that may be a person or organization as well as a system component.
-Here "entity" never refers to a person or organization.

-The hardware and software that implement a server or service like a web site may be an entity, but the web site itself or the organization that runs the web site are not an entity.
+In the EAT context, "entity" never refers to a person or organization.
+The hardware and software that implement a server or service used by a web site may be an entity, but the organization that runs the web site is not an entity nor is the web site itself.

 Some examples of entities: